ZeroCM/zcm/docs/philosophy.md

 the roll, pitch, and yaw fields above need more precision and decides an upgrade to double precision is required.
 How should she approach this issue?
 What about migrating all of the existing distributed nodes to the new layout?
 What happens if it's a very large development team relying on the interface?
-At a minimum, how can we gaurentee that no user ever decodes data incorrectly?
+At a minimum, how can we gaurantee that no user ever decodes data incorrectly?

 ### ASCII Approach